The keys to a property are returned to the landlord.

 What is Rent Guarantee?

-Any tenant could find themselves in financial difficulty, no longer able to pay their rent.
-Rent guarantee is a part of our legal expenses cover which can be added to your landlord insurance, meaning you'll have a safety net to fall back on should you stop receiving rental payments as expected.
+Any tenant could find themselves in financial difficulty, and no longer able to pay their rent.
+Rent Guarantee is part of our Legal Expenses cover, which can be added to your landlord insurance - meaning you'll have a safety net to fall back on should you stop receiving expected rental payments.

-Adding rent guarantee to your landlord insurance means you'll be covered for the unpaid rent once you've served an eviction notice.
+Adding Rent Guarantee Insurance to your landlord policy means you'll be covered for any unpaid rent once you've served an eviction notice.
 As well as covering the unpaid rent while seeking possession, we'll also cover the cost of repossessing the property.

 If your tenants can't pay, we'll pay instead.
 And you won't have any excess to pay either.

 You may find your property needs repairs before it can be let out again.
 Through rent guarantee, we'll pay 50% of the rent you had previously received while the repairs are taking place.
-This will continue up to three months or until the property is let, whichever happens first.
+This will continue for up to three months, or until the property is let - whichever happens first.

 The maximum period for each rent arrears claim is 12 months, and there's no limit on the number of claims you can make in this period.
 Cover is provided up to a maximum of £250,000 per claim.